 Michael is a dreamer who experienced a compelling series of dreams featuring towering trees, often distinguished by having many branches and roots but which looked diseased and broken.
-Months later, Michael consulted a doctor about various symptoms and was eventually diagnosed with a systemic health disorder.
+Several months later, Michael consulted a doctor about various symptoms and was eventually diagnosed with a systemic health disorder.
 It’s been claimed that the body speaks to the mind through symbols active in dreams by psychological theorists inspired by Jung such as James Hillman, Marion Woodman and Arnold Mindell.
 This idea is in keeping with the tradition of the ancient Greeks who consulted with their dreams for health diagnosis at the temple of Asclepius.
 Michael felt that the series of compelling dreams about diseased trees spoke to him about the need for his own physical and spiritual healing.

 At the time of this series of dreams about trees, Michael was unaware that the symbol of the world tree, in the form of the tree of life or tree of knowledge, is common in mythologies throughout the world.
 Yet this series of dreams spoke to him through symbolic language.

 For Michael the symbol of the tree with its many branches and roots offered him transformational guidance about his personal well-being.
 He listened to his dream trees and realized that his life had become like a tree with only one branch, his work.
 In response, he became more attentive to his physical health and psycho-spiritual well-being.
 Activating the dream image in his waking life, he was drawn to experience time among trees photographing their beauty that he found restorative, a balm for his soul on his journey to healing.

 Dreams often address psycho-spiritual concerns with existential questions like looking back on my life, what have I learned?
 And looking forward, where do I want to go in my life?
 What is calling me on my life path?
 Philosopher Paul Riceour wrote about metaphors that recall the past, archaeological metaphors, and those that point towards future, which he called teleological.
 Michael felt that this series of tree dreams called him to a more fulfilling life path.